ton-blockchain/ton-connect/requests-responses.md

 Disconnect

-The event fires when the user deletes the dapp in the wallet.
-The dapp must react to the event and delete the saved session.
-If the user disconnects the wallet on the dapp side, then the event does not fire, and the session information remains in the localstorage
+The event fires when the user deletes the app in the wallet.
+The app must react to the event and delete the saved session.
+If the user disconnects the wallet on the app side, then the event does not fire, and the session information remains in the localstorage

 ```tsx
 interface DisconnectEvent {